-As a church we do not baptize children, however we do offer an opportunity for parents to publicly dedicate their children to the Lord before the church and for the church to publicly commit to supporting the families.
+We are glad you are interested in learning more about child dedication at Downtown Cornerstone Church!
+As a church, we do not baptize children.
+Instead, we offer an opportunity for parents to publicly dedicate themselves to the noble task of parenting for the glory of God, as they dedicate their children to the Lord before the church and for the church members to publicly commit to supporting the families.

 Baptism: In order to avoid any confusion, it is important to note that dedicating your child is not a “dry” baptism nor a substitute for baptism.
 As a church, we recognize believer’s baptism (i.e. baptism following the placing of your faith in Jesus) as the biblical model of baptism.
 For more information go here.

 Magic: This likely goes without saying, but it too needs to be said.
 The practice of dedicating your child is not magic, nor a formula by which to manipulate God, nor does it place any kind of extra-special blessing or protection upon your child, nor does it secure or ensure their immediate or eventual salvation.